Aldo Bello

-Aldo Bello (Aldo Jonathan Bello Morillo) (born 23 May 1975 in Maracaibo, Zulia) is a male hammer thrower from Venezuela.
+Aldo Jonathan Bello Morillo (born 23 May 1975) is a Venezuelan hammer thrower.
 His personal best throw is 67.63 metres, achieved in August 2005 in Armenia.

 Biography

 He won the silver medal at the 2001 Central American and Caribbean Championships, the bronze medal at the 2002 Central American and Caribbean Games, the gold medal at the 2003 Central American and Caribbean Championships, the bronze medal at the 2003 South American Championships and the bronze medal at the 2006 Central American and Caribbean Games.
 He also became Cuban champion in 2006.